 When I presented the black Jacobin as an option to the editorial board, there was some anxiety.
 There was some concern over the use of a black person as our mascot, and the inherent potential to cause offense.
 It was a legitimate concern, given the fact black people have a dicey history as visual identities, hardly advancing past the boxes of Aunt Jemima and Uncle Ben.
 Still, it caused me to scratch my head a couple times, as I am myself a black Jamaican immigrant.
 Yet that very anxiety demonstrated the significance of adopting this image.
 The perversity was in presenting a black person as a universal subject, an honor only ever accorded to the white visage.
 And this wasn’t some inane attempt at subversion either, creating a counter-mythology through facile acts of substitution, like those paintings of Jesus with dreadlocks, where he kind of looks like one of those shirtless extras from a Tyler Perry movie.

-While it’s an easily overlooked history—a “lone” country in Samuel Huntington’s taxonomy—there is hardly a greater signifier of universalism than the Haitian Revolution.
+While it’s an easily overlooked history — a “lone” country in Samuel Huntington’s taxonomy — there is hardly a greater signifier of universalism than the Haitian Revolution.
 The events that unfolded on the island of Saint Domingue in a thirteen-year epic were world-historical.
-The slave revolt struck at the heart of existing contradictions in the Western Enlightenment, by taking up the mantle of the Enlightement and turning it into a genuine project of emancipation, they confounded, terrified, and defeated every empire on the block from the enraged Napoleon Bonaparte who sought to strip the epaulettes off of every nigger on the island to the Southern planters of the US who refused to recognize the independent state.
+The slave revolt struck at the heart of existing contradictions in the Western Enlightenment, by taking up the mantle of the Enlightenment and turning it into a genuine project of emancipation, they confounded, terrified, and defeated every empire on the block from the enraged Napoleon Bonaparte who sought to strip the epaulettes off of every nigger on the island to the Southern planters of the US who refused to recognize the independent state.
 In the most profound displays of internationalism, they also inspired as many as they enraged: from radical French republicans who stood by the free blacks to the Latin American revolutionary Simón Bolívar who took up refuge in Haiti.
 Imagine the confusion of Napoleon’s soldiers upon hearing Haitian troops sing the Marseillaise.

 “Liberty, Equality, Fraternity, or Death” was now the rightful claim of the black soldiers they were fighting.
 And these guys weren’t messing around about that fourth one either.
 Before the revolution, slaves had effectively instituted their own policy of poisoning damn-near everything that breathed so long as they were held in bondage: they poisoned themselves, they poisoned their kids, they poisoned master, the mistress and the rest of the fucking plantation Brady Bunch while they were at it.
 And after they had gained their freedom there wasn’t a force on earth that could have returned them to slavery, so when rumors of slavery’s return broke out after Napoleon’s ascendance they then took to burning everything.

 The history of the Haitian Revolution should also serve as a reminder to those on the Left who, abandoning thoughtful critique, can imagine no response to the contradictions of Enlightenment other than absolute negation.
-Remember that line in “The Internationale” — and I’m talking about the original version, before Billy Bragg turned it into a sing-a-long for a UNICEF benefit concert — “for reason in revolt now thunders”; it was never a cry for a revolt against reason, but a harbinger of reason itself in revolt.
+Remember that line in “The Internationale” — “for reason in revolt now thunders”; it was never a cry for a revolt against reason, but a harbinger of reason itself in revolt.